Data Cleansing – What It Is and How To Use It

 Data Cleansing – In a Nutshell

-• Without proper data cleansing, errors and inconsistencies can lead to bias and inaccurate conclusions in the research.
+• Without proper data cleansing, errors and inconsistencies may lead to bias and false conclusions.

 • The aim of data cleansing is to improve the data quality for analysis and decision-making.

-• Data cleansing is a crucial step in data preparation before any statistical analysis or hypothesis testing is conducted.
+• Data cleansing is a crucial step in data preparation before any statistical analysis or hypothesis testing.

 Definition: Data cleansing